Bayesian Geostatistical Modeling for Cluster Randomized Trials: Simulation studies

-We specified weakly informative priors to allow the data to dominate inference while ensuring computational stability.
-However, for CRT-FM which is introduced in section \ref{sec:comparison methods}, can suffer from perfect multicollinearity due to the inherent structure of CRT.
-Thus, we specified a strongly informative prior.
-Common priors were used across all models unless otherwise noted.

-Common priors on regression coefficients for the treatment effect and covariates ($\beta, \gamma_k, \delta_k$) were assigned weakly informative independent normal distributions $N(0,1000)$.
-The individual-level variation $\sigma_W^2$ was assigned a PC-prior $\pi_d(\sigma_W)$ with weakly informative $P(\sigma_W>10)=0.1$, shrinking towards smaller values while permitting larger variances if strongly supported by the data.
-Such a prior is consistent with the intuition of being "weakly informative" as it balances fidelity in strong signals while shrinking weak signals \cite{simpsonPenalisingModelComponent2017}.

-For model-specific priors, between-cluster variance $\sigma^2_B$ was given a PC-prior $\pi_d(\sigma_B)$ with $P(\sigma_B>3)=0.1$, shrinking towards smaller values while permitting larger variances if strongly supported by the data.
-Spatial random effects in CRT-SMM were modeled using the SPDE approach with PC-priors on the range ($\phi$) and marginal variance $\tau^2$, assuming an exponential covariance function.
-We set weakly informative $\pi_d(\phi)$ with $P(\phi<7)=0.5$ and $\pi_d(\tau)$ with $P(\tau>3)=0.1$, encouraging moderate spatial dependence but allowing flexibility for stronger or weaker spatial dependencies.

-The choice of weakly informative priors aligns with standard practice for CRT analyses, where little to moderate external information is available.
+Throughout our simulation, we utilized a novel informative Penalized Complexity (PC)-prior proposed by \textcite{simpsonPenalisingModelComponent2017}, as PC-priors are suited for constructing latent effects, invariant to reparameterization, connected to Jeffreys' priors, and robust regarding the choice of user defined parameter flexibility which is straightforward to apply through INLA.
+We chose weakly informative priors which aligns with standard practice for CRT analyses, where limited external information is available.
 In the Bayesian context, however, incorporating a well-justified informative prior can add value to statistical analysis and may be considered when appropriate \cite{jonesBayesianStatisticsDesign2021}.
 In our study, we utilized PC-priors on the standard deviation of the cluster-level and spatial variability, given the fact that the PC-prior is computationally efficient in fitting Bayesian hierarchical models in INLA \cite{simpsonPenalisingModelComponent2017}.
+The details specification of priors are given in the Section A2 of Supplementary Materials.